Prapthi564/DevOps-DevSecOps-Hackathon/Coach/Solution-Guide/Hackathon-Day-2/Challenge-6.md

     ![](../media/ex6-task1-14.png)

-1. on the `ai-code-review.yml` file check on **pencil icon** at the top right corner in order to edit the file.
+1. on the `ai-code-review.yml` file click on **pencil icon** at the top right corner in order to edit the file.

    ![](../media/ex6-task1-17.png)